Covered calls can be an excellent way to increase income from stocks but like all investments, covered calls aren’t perfect.

 Everything with investing is a trade off.
 In this case, covered call sellers trade capital gains potential for income.

 The income from selling call options is short term.
-As such, it may be taxed at your highest tax rate.
+As such, the income will normally be taxed at your highest tax rate if covered calls are sold inside a regular account.

 Note that covered calls can be sold inside an IRA.
-The only problem is that the covered call income is stuck inside your IRA.
+The only problem is that the covered call income is stuck inside your IRA when this is done.

-If you’re subject to a Required Minimum Distribution on a regular IRA, income from covered calls can be part of what you withdraw.
+If you’re subject to a Required Minimum Distribution on an IRA, income from covered calls can be part of what you withdraw.

 Management Can Be a Problem with Covered Calls